Maine ACE Camp North

 If you are taking any medications, or are allergic to any foods, please advise the staff upon arrival.

 Cell phones: Students may bring them to camp.
 However, they may NOT use them during the day’s activities.
-After dinner and when students are on recreation time, they may be permitted to use them.
 The camp Director will review this policy on opening day.

 This text will be replaced by the flash music player.